Ministry of Education and Training: Period 1945–1954

-With the victory of the August Revolution, the Democratic Republic of Vietnam was created, ushering in a new era in the country's educational history.
+After the August Revolution, the Democratic Republic of Vietnam was created, ushering in a new era in the country's educational history.
 The Ministry of National Education was established early in the new administration, with Vũ Đình Hòe serving as the first Minister.
-On March 2, 1946, during the first session of the First National Assembly, the Ministry was renamed to the Ministry of Education. Đặng Thai Mai was appointed Minister of Education, succeeding Vũ Đình Hòe, who was appointed Minister of Justice.
+On 2 March 1946, during the first session of the First National Assembly, the Ministry was renamed to the Ministry of Education. Đặng Thai Mai was appointed Minister of Education, succeeding Vũ Đình Hòe, who was appointed Minister of Justice.

 The government issued crucial directives creating the Literacy Campaign Department to fight illiteracy.
 Along with combatting illiteracy, the Democratic Republic of Vietnam administration implemented reforms that formed the framework for the national education system.

 In November 1946, during the second session of the First National Assembly, Nguyễn Văn Huyên was appointed Minister of National Education.
 The Ministry of National Education consisted of the Office of the Ministry and departments such as Higher Education, Secondary Education, Primary Education, and the Literacy Campaign Department.

 During the nationwide resistance war, the Ministry evacuated and relocated its offices from the capital to rural areas, moving from Hà Đông, Phú Thọ to Tuyên Quang and the Safe Zone.

 In 1950, the Central Committee of the Communist Party and the government decided to implement educational reform.
 This reform established a 9-year general education system and a new curriculum.
 This period also saw the establishment of the Vietnam Education Union (July 1951).

-During the 9-year resistance war against French colonialism, the education system, from general to higher education, was not only maintained and continuously developed but also transformed in quality.
+During the First Indochina War, the education system, from general to higher education, was not only maintained and continuously developed but also transformed in quality.
 Schools from general education to universities all taught in Vietnamese.
 The 1950–1954 educational reform, despite its limitations, fundamentally changed the old colonial education system and laid the foundation for a new education system: national, scientific, and popular.